1. Welcome to Kickstarter!

 Kickstarter may contain links to other websites.
 (For instance, project pages, user profiles, and comments may link to other sites.)
 When you access third-party websites, you do so at your own risk.
 We don’t control or endorse those sites.

-Kickstarter partners with other companies (such as Amazon Payments and Stripe) for payment processing.
+Kickstarter partners with other companies (such as Stripe) for payment processing.
 When you back or create a project, you’re also agreeing to the payment processor’s terms of service.

 9. Your Intellectual Property